LEAP-OSU/FTIR_scan/README.md

 **Picoscope:**

-You will want to install the Picoscope 3205D GUI and SDK which can be found [here](https://www.picotech.com/downloads)
+You will want to install the Picoscope 3205D GUI and SDK which can be found [here](https://www.picotech.com/downloads).
+Also see the **device-control** repository or **the link** for the API which can be useful for interpretting some of the codes arguments.

 <img src="images/picoscope_install_page.png" alt="Picoscope Install page" width="500">